Graham Lemke and Mark Mills (co-directors) Crystal Bruntz, Russ Goodman, Tom Linton, Tuan Nguyen, George Nwaogu, Maggie Schlerman, Wendy Weber

 The actuarial science major is specifically designed to prepare students for a career as an actuary.
 However, combined with the Central liberal arts education, students completing this major have a broad foundation that will prepare them for many different business-oriented careers.

 Because an actuary must have both mathematical/technical skills and more general business skills, the major combines components from mathematics and business.
-Students completing the actuarial science major will have a good foundation in the material for the actuarial industry’s Exam P (Probability), will have some background in the material for Exam FM (Financial Mathematics), and will have completed the actuarial industry’s Validation by Educational Experience (VEE) requirements in Economics, Corporate Finance, and Applied Statistical Methods (Regression).
-In addition, students may fulfill the VEE requirement in Applied Statistical Methods (Time Series) by taking three additional economics courses not contained in the actuarial science major.
-(See Additional recommended courses section below.)
+Students completing the actuarial science major will have a strong foundation in the material for the actuarial industry’s first two preliminary professional exams which cover calculus- based probability and financial mathematics.
+Ideally, students will have passed at least these two exams prior to graduation.
+In addition, students will also have completed all three of the actuarial industry’s Validation by Educational Experience (VEE) requirements: Economics, Accounting and Finance, and Mathematical Statistics.

 Internships are strongly recommended.
-They may be obtained through local or regional businesses and organizations, or potentially through one of Central’s international program sites or the Chicago Metropolitan Center.
+They may be obtained through local or regional businesses and organizations, or potentially through study abroad or the Chicago Metropolitan Center.
 This experience provides the student with rich learning opportunities and puts course work into practice.

-Actuarial Science majors are encouraged to consider the study abroad experience during the spring of their second or third year, depending upon their progression in the major.
+Actuarial Science majors are encouraged to consider the study abroad experience during the spring of their second year or the fall semester of their third or fourth year, depending upon their progression in the major.
 Some schedule adjustments will need to be made in order to accommodate a semester abroad, so it is important to plan ahead and speak with one of the major’s co-directors early.

 Students will complete COMM-160 or COMM-270 with a minimum grade of “C”.

 Actuarial Science majors cannot also declare a major or a minor in either business management or mathematics.

 Students who want to get additional quantitative experience are encouraged to complete these three additional economics courses.